-J. Clara Chan is a 22-year-old journalist based in New York City.
-This coming July, she will be an editorial fellow covering culture at The Atlantic in Washington, D.C.
+J. Clara Chan is a 22-year-old journalist based in Washington, D.C.
+She is an editorial fellow covering culture at The Atlantic.
 Previously, she was the managing editor of the Columbia Daily Spectator and an intern at New York Magazine, the Chronicle of Higher Education, and TheWrap.
 She received her Bachelor of Arts in English from Barnard College of Columbia University in 2018.

 At the Chronicle of Higher Education, Clara investigated college counseling malpractice at high schools in a low-income school district in Memphis, Tennessee, ultimately leading the school county board to begin its own investigation into the matter.
 She also analyzed backlash to the lack of diversity in the medieval studies field, resulting in a number of prominent scholarly groups and medieval conferences to release statements detailing how they would increase efforts to improve diversity.